A. The initial experience of the filling of the Holy Spirit.

 · An invitation to call on the name of the Lord.

 i.
 But it wasn’t enough, because Peter had not yet spoken about the saving work of Jesus on our behalf.
 Everything until this point had been introduction, explaining the strange things they just saw.
 Now Peter would bring the essential message.

 b.
 Men of Israel, hear these words: This was much as Peter had already said, let this be known to you, and heed my words (Acts 2:14).
 Peter wanted people to pay attention, and he spoke as if he had something important to say – something some teachers fail to do.

 c.
 As you yourselves also know: Peter referred to what these people already knew about Jesus.
 They already knew of His life and miraculous works.
 Often in speaking to people about Jesus, we should start with what they already know about Him.

 d.
 Being delivered by the determined counsel and foreknowledge of God: Peter knew that Jesus’ death was in the plan of God.
 At the same time, those who rejected Him and called for His execution were responsible for the actions of their lawless hands.

 i.
 Peter did not flinch at saying, “You crucified this Man who God sent.”
 His first concern was not to please his audience, but to tell them the truth.
-The Spirit-filled Peter was a different man that the Peter who a few months before, even knowing Jesus (Matthew 26:69-75).
+The Spirit-filled Peter was a different man than the Peter who, a few months before this, denied even knowing Jesus (Matthew 26:69-75).

 e.
 It was not possible: Peter knew that Jesus could not remain bound by death, as explained by the following quotation from Psalm 16.
 It was not possible that Jesus should remain a victim of the sin and hatred of man; He would certainly triumph over it.